macimas-fonts/macsMinecraft/README.md

 ![](./GITHUB/header/Extended.png)
 <br>
-*→ adds more characters to Main fonts*
+*→ adds more characters to Main font*

-a little experiment that currently adds around **527** characters.
+a very rough attempt. currently adds around **1500+** characters
 <br>
-i dont really like most of it turned out. i may add more and polish this up in later versions, but for now it just exists `:p`
+i'm relatively unsure what to think of it. a lot of characters dont look good with the default line spacing and some look strange and goofy

 <details>
 	<summary>previews</summary>